 There is a myth going around that veganism means not getting all the nutrients, particularly proteins, needed by the body.
-But for the sake of clarity, we bring you this informational guide with some of the best vegan books.
+You will soon learn from the literature that this is simply not true.

-These books are for everyone who’s decided to embrace the compassionate vegan lifestyle, as well as the individuals interested in learning more and in transitioning into veganism.
+These books are for everyone who is looking to embrace the compassionate vegan lifestyle, as well as those already following a vegan lifestyle but looking for more information.

 1. Eating Animals – Jonathan Safran Foer

 Written by the best-selling author Jonathan Safran Foer, Eating Animals is a thought-provoking book that takes you through the social, cultural, and economic roots of meat-eating.